guoguo12/hivemind/README.md

-Usage stats for the [Hive servers](https://inst.eecs.berkeley.edu/cgi-bin/clients.cgi?choice=330soda), collected between 11/14/2015 and 12/21/2015 at approximately 10 minute intervals, are available as a educational dataset (5,252 files, ~50 MB uncompressed).
+Usage stats for the [Hive servers](https://inst.eecs.berkeley.edu/cgi-bin/clients.cgi?choice=330soda), collected between 11/14/2015 and 12/21/2015 at approximately 10 minute intervals, are available as a educational dataset.
+There are a total of 5,252 JSON files (~50 MB uncompressed, 7.4 MB zipped).

-Contact Allen at allenguo@berkeley.edu for details.
+For details, contact the author.

 ## Credits